-- The confidentiality and privacy of all attendees must be respected here and anywhere outside this setting.
-Please do not discuss members that are not here.
-What's said here stays here.

-- Please no:

-- ⇒ Phones or electronics ringers off

-- Side conversations

-- Soliciting dates

-- Offensive weapons

-- Alcohol or drugs
+Alcohol or drugs interfering with the meeting

-- Check-in is to allow everyone a chance to tell a little about themselves and how things are going in their lives, particularly relating to their trans status.
-During check-in, please use "I" statements by talking about yourself and your feelings... not so much about others.
-Please, no speeches or advise.
+- Our check-in procedure is to allow everyone a chance to tell a little about themselves and how things are going in their lives, particularly relating to their trans status.
+During check-in, please use "I" statements by talking about yourself, and your feelings... not so much about others.

-During check-in remain aware of time.
-We want to provide an opportunity for everyone to introduce themselves and participate in the topic discussion.
-Please allow each person to have their say without interruption.
+- We have a limited amount of time and want to allow everyone an opportunity to check-in, and to participate in the topic discussion.
+Please allow each person to have their say without interruption, and let the facilitator recognize each speaker in turn.